Hunting on Conservancy Land - a list of preserves that allow hunting.

 Too many deer presents difficult choices for organizations such as The Nature Conservancy.
 On the one hand we think of our preserves as places of protection for native species.
 Yet on the other hand we cannot allow one species, in this case a large herbivore, to become so out of balance with its historic natural numbers that many plants found on our lands, including rare or endangered ones, are threatened with their very existence.
 For the last several years, we have had a carefully managed hunting program on many of our preserves to address this imbalance.

-The Nature Conservancy has been part of the stakeholders group working on proposals with the Division of Fish and Wildlife to reduce the overabundance of deer in Indiana.
 We support these changes as we firmly believe that deer are a majestic and necessary part of the landscape, but like many things in life, too much is not a good thing.